addynair/IP-Project/README.md

 sv_ttk

+Pillow

+ctypes

+win32mica (Highly-experimental)

 ## Contributions

 Pull requests are very much appreciated.
 Do open discussions before making major changes (commiting them to the main branch)

+## Notice

+You can access a highly experimental build of this application, with full Mica support (for Windows 11 Only), by checking out the Highly-experimental branch